 To book an end-to-end safari package in Kanha National Park including airport transfer, accommodation, meals, and internal transfer, you may contact Big Cats India, or schedule a free discussion with our experts to understand the best safari zone to book, based on your area of interest.

-You can also book Kanha Safari online from mp tourism website.
-However, this website only books your safari permits, not the jeep, accommodation, food, and internal transfer to the reserve gates.
+You can also book Kanha Safari online from the mp tourism website where you can also see the exact entry fee, jeep safari fee, elephant safari cost, and guide fee.
+However, this website only books your safari permits, not the accommodation, food, and internal transfer to the reserve gates.

 Open Jeep Safari

 Explore the jungle in an open jeep with 4-6 passengers accompanied by an expert naturalist.
 Get a closer look at the wildlife and capture the thrilling moments in your camera.
 Experience the complete wilderness.
 Are you ready for the adventure?

 Haven’t done the advance safari booking?
 Not to worry.
 You can still explore the park with Canter Safari and spot the wildlife in Kanha National Park in a group of up to 12 passengers in an open bus / canter.

 |06:00 to 11:00 Hrs||06:00 to 11:00 Hrs||06:00 to 11:00 Hrs|

 |15:00 to 18:30 Hrs||15:00 to 18:00 Hrs||15:00 to 17:30 Hrs|

 Just after the monsoon, Kanha’s vegetation and nature get rejuvenated during winter (November to February).
 Although there is a shivering cold temperature of -20 C, it is a delightful tour.
 You can enjoy bird watching in this peak season.
 Also, you may also sight tigers on sunny mornings.